lemonmade/quilt/README.md

-# `quilt`
+# Quilt

-Quilt is a component-first framework for building complex web applications.
-It is highly flexible and customizable, but makes no compromises on [performance](./performance) — the whole framework is less than 15kb when minified and compressed.
+Quilt is a framework for building complex web projects.
+It is focused on building [web applications](./documentation/projects/apps), but can also help you build [shared packages](./documentation/projects/packages) and [backend services](./documentation/projects/services).

-Quilt provides a collection of libraries for handling common needs in web development, including [routing](./documentation/features/routing), [adding content to the `<head>`](./documentation/features/html), [internationalization](./documentation/features/i18n), and [unit testing](./documentation/features/testing).
-It also provides powerful abstractions for optimizing performance through [async loading and preloading](./documentation/features/async), component-driven control of [server-side rendering](./documentation/features/server-rendering), and [offloading code to workers](./documentation/features/workers).

-Quilt works best with applications that use [TypeScript](./documentation/technology/typescript), [GraphQL](./documentation/technology/graphql), and [React (or a React-compatible variant)](./documentation/technology/react).
-You can still use Quilt without using TypeScript, GraphQL, or React, but we focus on optimizing the holistic experience of using these three technologies together.
+Quilt tries to deliver a great experience of using [TypeScript](./documentation/technology/typescript), [GraphQL](./documentation/technology/graphql), and [Preact](./documentation/technology/preact).
+You can still use Quilt without using these technologies, but we focus on optimizing the holistic experience of using them together.
+Quilt also tries to help make it easy to run a curated collection of [other popular web tools](./documentation/technologies) on all the projects in your repo.

-[Craft](./documentation/craft) is a sister project to Quilt.
-It provides configuration of all Quilt’s recommended development tools, and allows you to deeply customize the configuration of how Quilt handles the `develop`, `test`, `lint`, `type-check`, and `build` tasks for your projects.
+There are a lot of great web frameworks out there.
+Quilt tries to strike a particular balance of flexibility, scalability, and safety that differentiates it from other frameworks.
+This set of tradeoffs is not “right” for every project, though!
+You should read about Quilt’s [design priorities](./documentation/priorities.md) to see if Quilt is right for you.

 Ready to learn more?
 Check out the [getting started guide](./documentation/getting-started.md).